peppermintbird/peppermintbird/README.md

 ### 🌱 About me

-> Survived 20 years on this pale blue dot, and became an educator and Computational Neuroscience enthusiast.
+> Survived on this pale blue dot, and became an educator and Computational Neuroscience enthusiast.

 **Background:** I'm studying Foreign Languages, Language Science, and Data Science, with a big interest in Computational Neuroscience.

-**Collab:** Right now, I'm trying to chip in on fantastic open-source initiatives [Open MCT](https://github.com/nasa/openmct) and [snnTorch](https://snntorch.readthedocs.io/en/latest/readme.html).
+**Collab:** Right now, I'm trying to chip in on fantastic open-source project [snnTorch](https://snntorch.readthedocs.io/en/latest/readme.html).
 To add, I'm a student council representative advocating for my fellow students and open science.

 **Direction:** Also, I'm into merging my long-time interest in creativity with neuromorphic systems.